-Through our partnership, Samaritans and the Lord Mayor’s Appeal will deliver an online wellbeing programme which will give employees the skills they need to manage their own emotional health as well as being able to support those around them, well before those feelings reach crisis point.
+Through our partnership, Samaritans and the Lord Mayor’s Appeal, as part of the This is Me campaign, will deliver an online wellbeing programme which will give employees the skills they need to manage their own emotional health as well as being able to support those around them, well before those feelings reach crisis point.

 We will create a workforce that is bolder and more confident in listening, communicating and knowing how to support themselves as well as colleagues, family or friends who are struggling to cope.

 We are creating two learning resources to promote wellbeing and resilience, and share Samaritans’ expertise in active listening.

 The series of learning modules are outlined below, and will use video to convey the learning content.

 Employees will be able to learn at their own pace, at their desk or at home.

 In as little as five minutes, employees can learn skills that will help them understand the importance of emotional health and have the confidence to reach out to a colleague, friend or family member who might be struggling to cope.